 These rest stop killings that haven't been solved have stumped investigators and broken the hearts of victims' families, but it's the creepy details of these murders that will have you hesitant to stop off at a rest area ever again.
-Whether the rest stops in question were dumping grounds for serial killers, hunting grounds for victims, or places vagrants looked to take advantage of tourists, rest areas have been the unfortunate sites of untimely deaths, as these tragic stories show.
+Whether the rest stops in question were dumping grounds for serial killers, hunting grounds for new victims, or places vagrants looked to take advantage of tourists, rest areas have been the unfortunate sites of untimely deaths, as these tragic stories show.

-A crew was working in Wright City, Missouri, in June of 2004 – trimming bushes at a rest area off of Interstate 70 – when they made a gruesome discovery.
+A crew was working in Wright City, Missouri, in June 2004 - trimming bushes at a rest area off of Interstate 70 - when they made a gruesome discovery.
 When they made their way around to the back entrance, they came across the torso of a body in an area used by travelers as a place to picnic.
-There is a small circular driveway where cars and vans can access, and it looked as if someone pulled around, threw the torso out of their vehicle, and kept driving.
+There is a small circular driveway that cars and vans can access, and it looked as if someone pulled around, threw the torso out of their vehicle, and kept driving.
 Police don't believe the victim, who was later determined to be a woman, was killed at the rest area.

 What makes this story so much more creepy is that the coroner determined that the woman was killed just hours before her torso was placed in the rest area, and her remains were only there for 12 hours.
 These facts led authorities to conclude that she was killed within a 50- to 100-mile radius of where she was found, but the rest of her body parts have never been located.

 The woman remained a mystery for 12 years until authorities identified her as Deanna Denise Howland, a prostitute and drug user known in the area; however, her killer remains at large.